aspose-html/Aspose.HTML-API-References/english/net/aspose.html.dom/node/isdefaultnamespace/_index.md

 ---
 ## Node.IsDefaultNamespace method

-The isDefaultNamespace() method of the Node interface accepts a namespace URI as an argument.
-It returns a boolean value that is true if the namespace is the default namespace on the given node and false if not.
+This method checks if the specified namespaceURI is the default namespace or not.

-Note: The default namespace of an HTML element is always "".
-For a SVG element, it is set by the xmlns attribute.

 ```csharp
 public bool IsDefaultNamespace(string namespaceURI)